eurozulu/gatso/README.md

 The service is not secure in any way.
 Non encrypted/TLS endpoints are used to simplify testing. insecure username/passwords in plain text config and deployment files.
 No additional checks are carried out on inbound requests.
+No authentication / authorisation enabled on endpoints.

+Minimal dependencies
+Dependencies have been kept to a minimum to keep the project simple.
+Production code would employ third party libaries for some aspects such as: http mux and json as the regular packages are not very performant.